romoh/rook/Documentation/ceph-encryption.md

 ```

 ## Customer requirements & encryption at rest
-There are scenarios when the managers of the ceph cluster are different than the
+There are scenarios when the managers of the Ceph cluster are different than the
 consumers of the cluster.
 In those scenarios, encryption at rest can be a legal
 and compliance requirement, that includes key rotation support and the ability
 for customers to bring their own encryption keys.